 Step 1 – The first thing that you’re going to look at is the back of your audio interface.
-In the monitor section, there are two outputs: the Left and Right section.
-Choose monitor cables that should match to that section.
+In the monitor section, there are two outputs: the Left and Right sections.
+Choose monitor cables that should match that section.

 Step 3 – Take a closer look at the input section.
 At the top, you can see the sensitivity area.
-In the input section, you can also see the balanced and unbalanced section.
+In the input section, you can also see the balanced and unbalanced sections.

 Step 4 – In the balanced input, there is a female XLR connector.
 Use the monitor cable to connect the XLR to the TRS input of the interface.
 Plug it properly.